dchalhub/Zotero-AutoRefresh-Addon/README.md

 We hope the "AutoRefresher" addon proves useful to you.
 Remember to exercise caution and take responsibility for your own usage and any potential risks involved.

+## About the Developer

+Daniel José Nahid Mansur Chalhub, D.Sc., is an academic based at the Laboratório GESAR [http://www.gesar.uerj.br](http://www.gesar.uerj.br), part of the prestigious Rio de Janeiro State University (UERJ) in Brazil.
+His research interests include Numerical Methods, Computational Fluid Dynamics, Hybrid Methods for Solving PDEs, Integral Transform Technique, Diffusion-Advection Problems, Heat and Mass Transfer, and Symbolic Computing.

+Prof. Chalhub is also associated with the Mechanical Engineering Graduate Program (PPG-EM) at UERJ.
+This high-standard, tuition-free program aims to promote scientific development in mechanical, aeronautics and naval engineering, and other compatible areas.
+It is designed for the training of professors, researchers, and highly qualified professionals who will contribute to the development of scientific and technological activities in the field of Mechanical Engineering.

+If you're considering further studies in these fields, the PPG-EM program offers both Masters (MSc) and Doctoral (PhD) level courses, and also admits post-doctoral researchers.
+This program provides an excellent opportunity to learn from and work with knowledgeable individuals like Prof. Chalhub.

+For further information, Prof. Chalhub can be contacted at [daniel.chalhub@eng.uerj.br](mailto:daniel.chalhub@eng.uerj.br) or at +55 (21) 2332-4733.
+More about his work and contributions can be found on his personal website at [http://www.ppgem.uerj.br](http://www.ppgem.uerj.br).